IronMind: Focus on grip strength

 Grip strength has been a major focus for IronMind since the company introduced its specialized line of grip-strength tools in 1990.

 The idea that grip strength comprises three basic components – crushing, pinching and supporting elements (deadlifting, etc.) – was first presented to the world in the 1992 IronMind catalog.
 IronMind promoted and further developed this idea in later catalogs.
 It first published a chart in 1995 highlighting how grip strength applies to activities and professions ranging from law enforcement to powerlifting and playing music, and expanded on it in subsequent catalogs.

 Two books written by grip-strength expert John Brookfield and published by IronMind – Mastery of Hand Strength, Revised Edition (2008) and The Grip Master's Manual (2002) – also expand upon these basic components of grip strength, which are now considered as widely accepted fact.

 Captains of Crush Grippers

-IronMind is known worldwide for its Captains of Crush line of hand grippers.
-These grippers, considered the "industry standard" in building grip strength, have become somewhat of a cult phenomenon and have amassed a worldwide following – one British strength enthusiast has written into his will that he would like to be buried with his Captains of Crush hand gripper.
+IronMind produces the Captains of Crush line of hand grippers.
+These grippers have been widely used in grip strength training and are frequently cited in strength sports literature.
+They have developed a dedicated following among strength training enthusiasts.
+One anecdotal report describes a British strength enthusiast who requested in his will to be buried with his Captains of Crush hand gripper.

 In 1991, IronMind began certifying people able to close the company's benchmark Captains of Crush No. 3 gripper; certification on the Captains of Crush No. 4 was added in 1998 and certification on the Captains of Crush No. 3.5 was added in 2008.

 Only five people (Joe Kinney, Nathan Holle, David Morton, Tommy Heslep and Magnus Samuelsson) have been certified for closing the No. 4.